 Amtrak prepares for increased Thanksgiving travel

 With the Thanksgiving travel season soon underway, Amtrak is prepared to operate every available passenger railcar in its fleet.
-Amtrak is adding extra trains for more seating on the Northeast Corridor (NEC) and Midwest routes, and is adding extra cars to existing trains along the West Coast.
+Amtrak is adding extra trains for more seating on the Northeast Corridor (NEC) and is adding extra cars to existing trains along the Midwest and West Coast routes.

-On the NEC, Amtrak Acela Express (Boston Washington, D.C.) and Northeast Regional (Boston Washington, D.C.
-Richmond) trains will operate full and extended schedules with additional frequencies and added capacity during the Thanksgiving week.
-Additional NEC trains, including the Keystone (New York Harrisburg), will require reservations in advance of travel.
+On the NEC, Amtrak Acela (Boston – Washington, D.C.) and Northeast Regional (Boston – Washington, D.C. – Richmond) trains will operate full and extended schedules with additional frequencies and added capacity during the Thanksgiving week.
+The Amtrak Keystone Service, Pennsylvanian and Empire Service trains will offer extended holiday capacity.
+Additional NEC trains, including the Keystone Service and Pennsylvanian will require reservations beginning Nov.
+25 through Dec.
+2.

-Hiawatha trains (Chicago Milwaukee) will also require reservations between Nov.
-20 and Nov.
-25. At Chicago Union Station, Sleeping Car and Business Class customers, as well as top-tier Amtrak Guest Rewards members, can experience the Metropolitan Lounge and pre-board their trains.
-Coach customers can purchase Legacy Club passes to access similar amenities.
+In the Midwest, Amtrak Wolverine Service, Hiawatha, Pere Marquette, Illinois Zephyr, Lincoln Service, Saluki and Illini trains will all offer extra capacity to accommodate increased customers.
+Extra service will be operated by Amtrak to some Downstate Illinois cities.
+Chicago and Hiawatha service will also require reservations between Nov.
+26 and Dec.
+2nd.
+At Chicago Union Station, Sleeping Car and Business Class customers, as well as top-tier Rewards members, can experience the Metropolitan Lounge and pre-board their trains.
+Coach customers can purchase day passes to the lounge.

-On the West Coast, additional capacity will be added to the Capitol Corridor (Auburn/Sacramento Oakland San Jose), San Joaquins (Oakland/Sacramento Bakersfield) and Pacific Surfliner (San Diego Los Angeles San Luis Obispo) routes.
+On the West Coast, additional capacity will be added to the Capitol Corridor (Auburn/Sacramento – Oakland – San Jose), San Joaquins (Oakland/Sacramento – Bakersfield) and Pacific Surfliner (San Diego – Los Angeles – San Luis Obispo) routes.
 During the holiday period, the Pacific Surfliner service will also require reservations between Nov.
-21 and Nov.
-25. The San Joaquins train will require reservations between Nov.
-18 and Nov.
-26.
+27 and Dec.
+2.

-Last year, Amtrak had its largest passenger count to date during the Thanksgiving week with more than 777,000 riders on its trains across the country, and its busiest day in history with more than 160,000 customers on the Sunday following Thanksgiving.
+Last year, Amtrak had its largest passenger count to date during the Thanksgiving week with over 846,000 riders on its trains across the country.
+Amtrak carried over 160,000 customers the Sunday following Thanksgiving last year.